 If I had to put all of my favorite things in numerical order it would go something like this:

 - Flowers (Marigolds for Day of the Dead!)

 - Fiestas (ok, I could have used parties here, but I was on a roll with the "f" thing, so I just went for it!)

 Today ALL of those things are coming together in this one post and I couldn't be more excited!
 I am teaming up with my wonderful friends at Melissa's Produce and the coolest flower diva I have ever had the privilege of meeting Mer Ambruso to share a fun little DIY about how to make the floral and fruit Day of the Dead altars we had decorating our feast a few weeks ago.
 These mini altars are fun to make, easy enough for your kids to help, relatively inexpensive and they dry beautifully so you can enjoy them for months to come.

-Here’s what you will need to make your own floral and fruit mini altar:
+Here's what you will need to make your own fruit and flowers Day of the Dead mini altar:

 Step 1: Make the gluten free "wheat" paste & secure the image

 Combine 1 part sweet white rice flour to 4 parts water in a saucepan over medium-high heat.
 Whisk constantly to prevent clumping.
 Heat to just below a boil, remove from the heat and let cool slightly.
 Use immediately or transfer to an airtight container.
 Can be stored in the refrigerator for up to 2 days.